🇬🇧 EN

 Is VAT on the replacement car deductible?

-Yes, provided that its exclusive use for the business activity can be justified and it is properly documented.
+Yes, provided its exclusive use for the business activity can be justified and it is well documented.

-Do I have to invoice the replacement car if I offer it free of charge?
+Do I need to invoice the replacement car if I offer it for free?

-No, but it is advisable to keep contractual evidence of the free service.
+It is not mandatory, but it is advisable to leave contractual evidence of the free service.

-What accounting entry is used for depreciation of the courtesy vehicle?
+What accounting entry is used for the depreciation of the courtesy vehicle?

-The standard depreciation entry for property, plant and equipment is used, with accounts 681 and 281.
+The standard depreciation entry for tangible fixed assets is used, with accounts 681 and 281.

 Is the vehicle expense deductible if the customer is not charged?

-Yes, if it is justified as part of the dealership's after-sales service.
+Yes, if it is justified that it is part of the dealership's after-sales service.

-The replacement vehicle, also known as a courtesy car, is an increasingly common tool in dealerships as part of after-sales service.
-However, its use has tax and accounting implications that must be managed correctly to avoid problems with the tax authority and to take advantage of the available tax benefits.
+The replacement vehicle, also known as a courtesy car, is an increasingly common tool at dealerships as part of after-sales service.
+However, its use has tax and accounting implications that must be managed correctly to avoid problems with the tax authorities and to take advantage of the available tax benefits.

 What is considered a replacement or courtesy vehicle?

-• For payment, as rental or a billable additional service.
+• For a fee, as a rental or billable additional service.

-For it to be tax valid, it is recommended to:
+For it to have tax validity, it is recommended to:

-• Have a signed contract specifying temporary use.
+• Have a signed agreement specifying the temporary use.

-• Limit use to customers with active services.
+• Limit its use to customers with active services.

 • Have insurance and vehicle documentation.

-This type of vehicle is usually identified in the dealership and used exclusively for customers, which reinforces its assignment to the economic activity.
+This type of vehicle is usually identified at the dealership and used exclusively for customers, which reinforces its allocation to the economic activity.

 Tax treatment of the replacement vehicle